getchip/CHIP-Docs/source/includes/_chip-hardware.md

 # CHIP Hardware
-CHIP is small, but it packs a lot of hardware on the PCB.
+At around 30 grams, CHIP is small, but it packs a lot of hardware on the PCB.
 Here's an overview of the connections and components.

 ## Parts and Pieces
 ![Callout graphic of chip parts on top](images/chip_top_annotated.jpg)